miniblast/miniblast/README.md

 # miniblast
-Miniblast for The Boo Programming Language.
+Miniblast for The Ruby Language.